Phase diagram of the single-flavor Gross--Neveu--Wilson model from the Grassmann corner transfer matrix renormalization group: Numerical results

 Fig.~\ref{fig:c1_criticality} shows the correlation length and entanglement entropy as a function of $M$ at $g^{2}=0.4$.
 Although no finite pseudoscalar condensate is observed in this parameter region, both quantities exhibit pronounced peaks around $M\sim1.6466$.
 These observations indicate the presence of a critical point, which is further confirmed by the finite-entanglement scaling analysis based on Eq.~\eqref{eq:CK_formula}, as shown in Fig.~\ref{fig:c1_CFT}.
 From the linear scaling behavior in terms of $\log\xi_{D}$, we extract a central charge $c=1.01(3)$ at $(M, g^{2})=(1.6466,0.4)$.
 The resulting $c=1.01(3)$ seems natural, as the model is expected to be governed by a massless Dirac fermion, which is characterized by $c=1$, in the weak-coupling limit near $M=\pm2$.
 By repeating this analysis for various $g^{2}$ in the weak-coupling regime, we indeed find that the two-lobe structure is characterized by the $c=1/2$ critical line around $M=0$ and the $c=1$ critical lines away from $M=0$.
 We also find two identical $c=1$ critical lines, the one seemingly originating near $M=2$ and the other near $M=-2$, which are symmetric with respect to $M=0$, as shown in Fig.~\ref{fig:phase_diagram}.
 This result is consistent with recent MPS simulations based on the Hamiltonian formalism~\cite{Bermudez:2018eyh}, in which the single-lobe structure is characterized by a $c=1/2$ critical line at large $g^{2}$ and by a $c=1$ line at weak couplings.
 The difference in the number of lobes arises from the absence of doubler modes associated with the continuous temporal direction in the Hamiltonian formalism.

 Here, we further investigate the phases realized inside these two lobes by analyzing the entanglement spectrum introduced in Eq.~\eqref{eq:ES}.
 Fig.~\ref{fig:ES} shows the lowest twenty entanglement spectra obtained at $g^{2}=0.8$ for three representative values of $M$.
 Figs.~\ref{fig:ES}(a) and \ref{fig:ES}(b) correspond to $M=2.8$ and $M=0.1$, respectively, both of which lie outside the lobes.
 In contrast, Fig.~\ref{fig:ES}(c) is obtained inside the lobe, where the CTMRG consistently yields a doubly degenerate entanglement spectrum.
 We find the same behavior throughout the entire phase diagram.
 We expect that these doubly degenerate entanglement spectra provide strong evidence for a topological insulating phase.
 In fact, Ref.~\cite{Bermudez:2018eyh} presents an analytical argument based on large $N_{f}$, according to which a topological insulator is realized within these two lobes for odd $N_{f}$.
-We further note that a similar phase identification based on entanglement spectra has been reported for the Creutz–Hubbard model, in which the topological insulating phase is indeed characterized by a twofold-degenerate entanglement spectrum~\cite{Junemann:2016fxu}. \footnote{ One direct way to confirm the topological insulating phase is via the so-called Zak phase~\cite{Zak:1989wzd}, which is a topological invariant obtained by integrating the Berry connection over the Brillouin zone.
-According to the large-$N_{f}$ argument in Ref.~\cite{Bermudez:2018eyh}, the topological phase realized within the lobe structure of the GNW model is identified as belonging to the so-called BDI class~\cite{Schnyder:2008tya,Ryu:2010zza}. }
+We further note that a similar phase identification based on entanglement spectra has been reported for the Creutz–Hubbard model, in which the topological insulating phase is indeed characterized by a twofold-degenerate entanglement spectrum~\cite{Junemann:2016fxu}.